Advanced steam technology: Abner Doble

 In 1922, Abner Doble developed an electro-mechanical system that reacted simultaneously to steam temperature and pressure, starting and stopping the feed pumps whilst igniting and cutting out the burner according to boiler pressure.
 The contraflow monotube boiler had a working pressure of 750–1200 psi but contained so little water in circulation as to present no risk of explosion.
 This type of boiler was continuously developed in the US, Britain and Germany throughout the 1930s and into the 1950s for use in cars, buses, trucks, railcars, shunting locomotives (US; switchers), a speedboat and, in 1933, a converted Travel Air 2000 biplane.

 Sentinel

 In the UK, Sentinel Waggon Works developed a vertical water-tube boiler running at 275 psi which was used in road vehicles, shunting locomotives and railcars.
 Steam could be raised much more quickly than with a conventional locomotive boiler.

-Holcroft and Anderson
+Anderson and Holcroft

-Trials of the Anderson condensing system on the Southern Railway (Great Britain) took place between 1930 and 1935.
-Condensing apparatus has not been widely used on steam locomotives, because of the additional complexity and weight, but it offers four potential advantages:
+Trials of the Anderson condensing system took place on Britain's Southern Railway between 1930 and 1935.
+Condensing apparatuses have not been widely used on steam locomotives due to the additional complexity and weight, but they offer four potential advantages: